 Digital Twins for Manufacturing SMEs - DIGITbrain's innovative approach

 Compared to the digital twin concept, which is already increasingly used by manufacturing companies today, the DIGITbrain concept will go one step further by developing the 'Digital Product Brain' which will store data throughout the entire life cycle of a production line or a machine.
 By collecting all this data, it will be possible to customise and set-up machines / production assets for very specific manufacturing tasks whenever needed.
 This will enable a new manufacturing model, called Manufacturing-as-a-Service (MaaS), which will allow for on-demand production of much more specialised products, even in smaller quantities and still in an economically profitable way.

-This project will support more than 20 highly innovative cross-border experiments (7 starting with the project and at least 14 acquired through two Open Calls with a total budget of 1.4M€), bringing together technology providers and manufacturing end-users to perform experimentation.
-Experiments will be focused on enabling the customization of Industrial Products (intended as systems operated by manufacturing companies to support the production of the final consumer products) and facilitating cost-effective distributed and localised production for manufacturing SMEs or mid-caps, by leveraging edge, cloud and HPC based modelling, simulation, optimisation, analysis, and machine learning tools.
+This project is supporting more than 20 highly innovative cross-border experiments (7 started with the project and at least 14 new will be acquired as a result of the two Open Calls with a total budget of 1.4M€), bringing together technology providers and manufacturing end-users to perform experimentation.
+Experiments are focused on enabling the customization of Industrial Products (intended as systems operated by manufacturing companies to support the production of the final consumer products) and facilitating cost-effective distributed and localised production for manufacturing SMEs or mid-caps, by leveraging edge, cloud and HPC based modelling, simulation, optimisation, analysis, and machine learning tools.